Chapter 2 · System Design Fundamentals

 storage/year = items/day × avg_size × 365 × replicas × retention_years

-If users and per-user content both grow, storage grows multiplicatively.
-Three years of 1.5× is 3.4×, not 4.5×.
+If both your user count and the amount each user stores are growing, storage grows by the two multiplied together.
+Three years of 1.5× growth is 3.4×, not 4.5×.

 Bandwidth — QPS × payload Slide 8